 These tests are not painful.
-They are performed by a pulmonary function technician, who will require you to use maximal effort to blow out and breathe in air.
-The tests are repeated several times to make sure the results are accurate.
-When performing the test, keep the following in mind:
+They are performed by a pulmonary function technologist.
+The technologist will ask you to use maximum effort to take a deep breath in, blow the air out, and then breathe back in as quickly as possible.
+The test is repeated several times to make sure the results are accurate.

-- You should take your daily medications prior to testing unless told otherwise.
+- Take your daily medications prior to testing unless told otherwise.

-- Do not smoke for at least six hours prior to testing.
+- Do not smoke for at least 6 hours before your test.

-- If you are using a short-acting inhaler that is used only as needed, do not use for six to eight hours prior to testing, if possible.
+- If you use a quick-reliever inhaler as needed, do not use this inhaler for 6 to 8 hours before your test, if possible.

-The exercise test will be performed on a bike or treadmill and you should plan to wear loose fitting, comfortable clothing and athletic shoes.
-You will be attached to a heart monitor and blood pressure machine to monitor your vital signs during the test.
+The exercise test will be performed on a bike or treadmill.
+Wear loose-fitting, comfortable clothing and athletic shoes.
+You will wear a heart monitor and blood pressure cuff to monitor your vital signs during the test.
 You will be given additional instructions about how to prepare for this test at the time it is ordered.

 After the test, you can return to your normal daily activities.
-Normal values are calculated based on age, height and gender.
+Your result values are calculated based on age, height, and gender.
 If a value is abnormal, a lung problem may be present.
-Sometimes a patient with normal lungs may have a breathing test value that is abnormal.
+Sometimes, a person with healthy lungs may have a breathing test value that is abnormal.
 Your doctor will explain what your test results mean.

-You need to understand and follow directions to perform a lung function test.
-Exercise testing should not be done in those who have had:
+It is important to understand and follow directions to perform a lung function test.
+Tell your doctor if you have had:

-- A heart attack or stroke in past three months
+- A heart attack or stroke in past 3 months

 - A large aneurysm of a major vessel